jadecobra/python_tdd_exercises/source/exceptions/TypeError/index.rst

 test_type_error_w_args_and_kwargs
 *************************************************************************************

 :ref:`TypeError<what causes TypeError?>` happens when I :ref:`call a function<how to call a function with input>` in a way that is different from its :ref:`signature<how to make a function that takes input>`.
-I cannot give two values for the same argument in the :ref:`function definition<how to make a function that takes input>` when I :ref:`call the function<how to call a function with input>`.
+I cannot give two values for the same argument in the :ref:`function definition<how to make a function that takes input>` when I :ref:`call a function<how to call a function with input>`.

 ----